gangabhavanivantaku/practice-notes/_posts/2024-07-04-user-definedfunctions.md

 **By using help50:**
 By "incompatible conversion", clang means that you are assigning a value to a variable of a different type on line 8 of print3times.c.
 Try ensuring that your value is of type integer.

+2.**second mistake**

+function-practice.c:5:6: error: variable has incomplete type 'void' void print-next-three(int n);

+help50 suggestion:
+Not quite sure how to help, but focus your attention on line 5 of function-practice.c!

 ### **Implement printevenorodd(); function**